Adjustable Gastric Banding Surgery

 After surgery, you may need pain medicine to help with discomfort and soreness.
 You'll be encouraged to start moving around to help your body heal.
 You may have an X-ray the day after surgery to see that everything is working correctly.

-After you can eat solid food again, your doctor will adjust the band around your stomach by inserting saline into your port, which will inflate the band and cause it to tighten.
+After you can eat solid food again, your doctor will adjust the band around your stomach by inserting saline into your port.
+This will inflate the band and cause it to tighten.
 You will probably have many adjustments to the band in the first year to find the right size that helps you lose weight, feel full at the right time, and not vomit.
-You'll need to visit doctor each time you need the band adjusted.
+You'll need to see the doctor each time you need the band adjusted.

 After this surgery, weight loss is usually gradual but steady.
 You will have regular visits with your doctor to check how you are doing.
-The doctor can adjust the band if you are not losing weight as expected or if you have problems with the band.
-Some people continue to lose weight for up to 3 years after surgery.
+The doctor can adjust the band if you aren't losing weight as expected or if you have problems with the band.
+Some people lose weight for up to 3 years after surgery.

 Why It Is Done